subquery/documentation/docs/run_publish/references.md

 ### --store-cache-threshold

-Store cache will flush data to the database when number of records excess this threshold
+This can be specified when `--store-cache-async=false`.
+Store cache will flush data to the database when number of records excess this threshold, a higher number reduces number of transactions to database in order to save time but requires more memory.
+The default is 1000 records.

 ### --store-get-cache-size

-The number of store items retained in a memory cache for faster retrieval of data within handlers
+This can be specified when `--store-cache-async=false`.
+The number of items from the store retained in a memory cache for faster retrieval of recent data within handlers.
+A higher number may increase indexing speed, but will require more memory.
+The default is 500.

 ### --store-cache-async

-If enabled the store cache will flush data asynchronously relative to indexing data
+If enabled the store cache will flush data asynchronously relative to indexing data (enabled by default)

 ### --subscription